tiernaugh/MF252/docs/02 Areas/Product-Specification/database-implementation/subscription-delivery-model.md

 Many Futures is a **subscription intelligence service**, not an on-demand content generator:
 - Users set their preferred delivery schedule (e.g., "Every Monday at 9am")
-- Episodes are pre-generated 2 hours before delivery for freshness
+- Episodes are pre-generated 4 hours before delivery for reliability and freshness
 - Email notifications sent at the scheduled time (like Substack)
 - Failed generations don't break the subscription - we skip and continue